diso/wordpress-openid/readme.txt

  - add ellipses to truncated OpenIDs (fixes #94)
  - fix bug where Yahoo!
 OpenIDs weren't matching profile URL (fixes #98)
  - don't return empty SREG values
+ - fix bug with Attribute Exchange
+ - use a single return_to URL for all OpenID actions
+ - cleaner OpenID service URLs (all path, no query string)
+ - fixed issue where OpenID Server would sometimes break depending on a users permalink structure (fixed #101)
+ - fixed issue where OpenID consumer would sometimes break if mod_encoding was enabled in Apache (used for WebDAV) (fixed #96)

 = version 3.1.4 =
  - allow OP extensions to include XRDS Types in login service